 - social interaction and community involvement.

-If your child is in Year 8 or above and his school hasn’t started developing a transition plan with you, talk to your child’s teacher about starting the process.
-As part of the transition plan, the school will look at your child’s goals and interests to help him choose what subjects to study.
+If your child is in Year 8 or above and your child's school hasn’t started developing a transition plan with you, talk to your child’s teacher about starting the process.
+As part of the transition plan, the school will look at your child’s goals and interests.
+This will help your child choose what subjects to study.

-If your child is interested in further education, her options might include university, TAFE or vocational education and training.
+If your child is interested in further education, your child's options might include university, TAFE or vocational education and training.

 If your child wants to go to university, the Australian Government helps university students with disability through the Higher Education Disability Support Program.
 It’s also important to talk to individual training providers, TAFEs and universities about their disability services.

 And in all further education institutions, your child with additional needs has the same education rights as other students.
 This means that the further education provider must make reasonable adjustments to make sure your child has the same opportunities as other students to take part in the provider’s programs.
-Your child’s transition plan should include any adjustments that he needs.
+Your child’s transition plan should include any adjustments that they need.

-If your child wants to get a job, you could consider what sorts of jobs might suit her interests and abilities and how she could use her strengths in the workforce.
-For example, if your child loves animals and is good with them, she might be able to get a job as a veterinary assistant or dog walker.
+If your child wants to get a job, you could consider what sorts of jobs might suit your child’s interests and abilities and how your child could use their strengths in the workforce.
+For example, if your child loves animals and is good with them, your child might be able to get a job as a veterinary assistant or dog walker.

 Many schools work in partnership with the vocational education and training sector and registered training organisations to organise work experience, traineeships or apprenticeships.

-Young people with additional needs can live independently in many ways.
+Young people with additional needs can live independently in different ways.
 For example, they might be able to live a fully independent life, live in a group home, or live in supported accommodation.

-Your child’s transition plan should include his goals for independent living.
+Your child’s transition plan should include your child’s goals for independent living.
 It should also cover the skills your child needs to live independently.
-These might include self-care skills, like cooking, cleaning, doing laundry, shopping, managing his time, using public transport, and managing finances.
+These might include self-care skills, like cooking, cleaning, doing laundry, shopping, managing their time, using public transport, and managing finances.

-Your child’s transition plan should include ideas for keeping friendships going, meeting new people and taking part in social and community activities like going to the cinema or an exercise class.
+Your child’s transition plan should include ideas for keeping friendships going, meeting new people and taking part in social and community activities like going to the cinema or exercise classes.
 These sorts of activities can help young adults feel connected to their local communities.

-Your child might be keen to carry on with social, recreational or community activities that he enjoys at school.
-He might also be keen to try something new.
+Your child might be keen to carry on with social, recreational or community activities that they enjoy at school.
+Your child might also be keen to try something new.

 As part of your planning, it’s a good idea to look into services for adults with additional needs in your area.
 There might be services that help with routine activities, like grocery shopping, or groups that organise social outings, like going to see a movie with other adults.